 Combine soy sauce with 1/3 cup of water and add this to the skillet.

-Continue cooking this, stirring often, until sauce is thickened, about 3-4 minutes or so.
+Continue to fry sauce, stirring often, until sauce is thickened (about 3-4 minutes or so).

 Serve over hot cooked rice and enjoy!

 Store beef and broccoli leftovers in an airtight container in the fridge for up to 4 days.
 You can also place them in the freezer for up to 3 months.
 Thaw overnight in the fridge before reheating in the microwave.

 What is an alternative to using rice in order to keep the meal guilt-free and low carb?

 What benefits come with using cauliflower rice over white rice?

 There is a HUGE decrease in calories and carbs when you compare cauliflower rice versus white rice.
 You can find more details in this article.

 What are some different options to serve with the beef stir fry?

 How can you add more flavor to the soy sauce?